 The research project aims at the identification of regional characteristics, the investigation of networks of transregional contacts and socio-economic contexts as well as the processing and preparation of the resulting data for media and museum presentation.
 It is conducted in cooperation with the Islamic Art and Archaeology Department of Bamberg University and the Linden-Museum Stuttgart, Staatliches Museum für Völkerkunde.

-Cooperation partners: Islamic Art and Archaeology Department, University of Bamberg (Prof. Dr. L. Korn, project director) Museum of Islamic Art, Staatliche Museen zu Berlin – Preußischer Kulturbesitz (Prof. Dr. S. Weber/PD Dr. U. Franke) Linden-Museum Stuttgart, Staatliches Museum für Völkerkunde (Prof. Dr. I. de Castro/Dr. A. Krämer)
+Cooperation partners: Islamic Art and Archaeology Department, University of Bamberg (Prof. Dr. L. Korn, project director) Museum für Islamische Kunst (Museum for Islamic Art), Staatliche Museen zu Berlin – Preußischer Kulturbesitz (Prof. Dr. S. Weber/PD Dr. U. Franke) Linden-Museum Stuttgart, Staatliches Museum für Völkerkunde (Prof. Dr. I. de Castro/Dr. A. Krämer)

-Project staff (Museum of Islamic Art): Dr. habil.
+Project staff Museum für Islamische Kunst (Museum for Islamic Art): Dr. habil.
 Martina Müller-Wiener, Dr. Pierre Simeon

 Funding: Bundesministerium für Bildung und Forschung